gavintranquilino/hackathon-applications/2026/Deltahacks12.md

 It's not just about the skill itself, but about bridging two worlds.
 The timeless tradition of craftsmanship and the endless possibilities of technology.
 That's what captivates me about it.

 # Why do you want to be a part of DeltaHacks 12?
 (150 words)
 I've been to DeltaHacks 10 and 11, and honestly, it's been incredible.
 What makes DeltaHacks different is the space it creates for novelty and bold ideas.
-Like, you can bring something weird or unconventional and instead of getting weird looks, people actually get hyped about it.
+You can bring something weird or unconventional and instead of getting weird looks, people actually get hyped about it.
 It challenges what people think is possible to build.

+DeltaHacks is a hackathon for positive change.
+It's a less restrictive community and environment compared to other hackathons, which means projects here focus on creating things that genuinely matter.
+That's exactly the kind of thinking we need.

 A big part of it too is the tradition I've built with my friends.
 Patrick and I have made it a thing where we come up with these silly, quirky projects that stand out.
 "Blink Twice If You Need Help" and "Dora's Backpack" were just two examples.
-There's something special about DeltaHacks because it rewards that kind of thinking.
+There's something special about DeltaHacks because it rewards that kind of thinking and pushes us to build for positive impact.

-I want to be part of DeltaHacks 12 because I want to keep building in that space.
-It's where we get to break the norm and make something that people haven't seen before.
 Plus, Adam keeps pushing us to come back, and honestly, I'm here for it.

 # Talk about a topic that can make you lose track of time, why does it captivate you?
 (150 words)